Definitely read this if you are planning your first trip to Kauai and learn a few things about the island, its people

 The chickens run wild on Kauai.
 So, be ready to see a lot of them and absolutely EVERYWHERE from the airport to gas stations, parks, streets, and even hotel lobbies…

 15. Wild pigs are common

 In fact, they are considered the island’s second most popular inhabitants, after the chickens, of course.
 Running wild, the feral pigs are blessing and curse of Kauai.
-On one hand, hunted and used as food, the pigs, on the other hand, create big disturbances for farmers and their crops.
+On one hand, they are sources of food.
+On the other hand, the pigs create big disturbances for farmers and their crops.

 16. Over 90% of the land is used for agriculture